alibashir7/ProtonVPN/README.md

 <br />
 <br />
 <h2>Conclusion </h2>
 That concludes this lab.
 Now you should know what a VPN is and what it is used for.
-And you also have knowledge of how to use and navigate Proton VPN.  <br/>
+And you also have knowledge of how to use and navigate Proton VPN.
+As always don't forget to delete the resource group associated with this lab. <br/>
 <br />
 Thank You! <br/>
 </p>